JiriSlof/KnowledgeBase/MS SharePoint Server.md

 TBD

 ## Software Assurence
-SharePoint Server licenses purchased with Software Assurance have License Mobility across Server Farms rights which allows the reassignment of Server licenses to other physical servers in a server farm as often as required.
+- SharePoint Server licenses purchased with Software Assurance have License Mobility across Server Farms rights which allows the reassignment of Server licenses to other physical servers in a server farm as often as required.
+- Customers with active Software Assurance may alternatively deploy SharePoint Server Subscription Edition.

-## Licensing external users
+## Licensing External Users
 No CALs are required for external users.

 ## Downgrading versions and editions
 TBD

-## Licensing virtual machines (VMs) / containers
+## Licensing Virtual Machines (VMs) / Containers
-TBD
+A Server license must be assigned to a single physical server which licenses SharePoint Server to be run in either the physical operating system environment or a single virtual machine on that server.